 Diarrhea after gastric sleeve surgery is a common discomfort that patients experience, and while this isn’t necessarily serious, it can be uncomfortable and can lead to dehydration if you don’t take steps to correct it.

-The main reason patients experience diarrhea after gastric sleeve surgery is because of the changes that occur following the procedure, including the new shape of the stomach, a new diet, and a new lifestyle.
+The main reason patients experience diarrhea after gastric sleeve surgery in Mexico is because of the changes that occur following the procedure, including the new shape of the stomach, a new diet, and a new lifestyle.